vr-components/xboxpad/README.md

 This library to help you integrate an xBox 360 controller in your web application

-You need [xBox 360 controller configured](#configure-your-xbox-360-controller) in your computer
+You need an [xBox 360 controller configured](#configure-your-xbox-360-controller) in your computer

 Usage
 --------------------------------------